Milwaukee Road: Early 1970s

 The formation of Burlington Northern in 1970 from the merger of Northern Pacific, Great Northern, Burlington Route, and the Spokane, Portland and Seattle Railway on March 3 created a stronger competitor on most Milwaukee Road routes.
 To boost competition, the ICC gave the Milwaukee Road the right to connect with new railroads in the West over Burlington Northern tracks.
-Traffic on its Pacific Extension increased substantially to more than four trains a day each way as it began interchanging cars with Southern Pacific at Portland, Oregon and Canadian railroads at Sumas, Washington.
+Traffic on its Pacific Extension increased substantially to more than four trains a day each way as it began interchanging cars with the Southern Pacific at Portland, Oregon and Canadian railroads at Sumas, Washington.
 The railroad's foothold on transcontinental traffic leaving the Port of Seattle increased such that the Milwaukee Road held a staggering advantage over BN, carrying nearly 80% of the originating traffic along with 50% of the total container traffic leaving the Puget Sound (prior to severe service declines after roughly 1974).

 In 1970, the president of Chicago and North Western offered to sell the railroad to the Milwaukee Road outright.
 President William John Quinn refused, stating that it now believed only a merger with a larger system, not a slightly smaller one, could save the railroad.
 Almost immediately, the railroad filed unsuccessfully with the ICC to be included in the Union Pacific merger with the Chicago, Rock Island and Pacific Railroad.

 By the mid-1970s, deferred maintenance on Milwaukee Road's physical plant, which had been increasing throughout the 1960s as it attempted to improve its financial appearance for merger, was beginning to cause problems.
 The railroad's financial problems were exacerbated by their practice of improving its earnings during that period by selling off its wholly owned cars to financial institutions and leasing them back.
 The lease charges became greater, and more cars needed to be sold to pay the lease payments.
 The railroad's fleet of cars was becoming older because more money was being spent on finance payments for the old cars rather than buying new ones.
 This contributed to car shortages that turned away business.

 The Milwaukee Road chose at this time to end its mainline electrification.
 Its electric locomotive fleet was reaching the end of its service life, and newer diesel locomotives such as the EMD SD40-2 and the GE Universal Series were more than capable of handling the route.
 The final electric freight arrived at Deer Lodge, Montana on June 15, 1974.

 In 1976, the Milwaukee Road exercised its right under the Burlington Northern merger to petition for inclusion based on its weak financial condition.
 The ICC denied it on March 2, 1977.